57% of non-owners believe it would be at least somewhat difficult to become a homeowner.

 I have had my share of first-time buyers with reservations about the process of purchasing a home.
 I can even recall my own fears of purchasing a home; and after hosting multiple home buyer seminars and several coffee chats with prospective buyers, it has become evident to me that the majority of us share the same concerns.
 Concerns that are valid, but in most cases are easily overcome.

 When prospective buyers come to me for an initial consultation, I do a brief interview to assess their readiness.
 We discuss the process step by step and we talk about the minimum requirements.
 At the end of the consult, I would have determined if the individual is ready for the next step.
 This is the step where they have to speak to a lender and get a pre-approval.
-Normally after a successful consultation you would expect a buyer to be more at ease, however in the case of home buying this is the very moment where I can see the doubt and concern .
+This is the very moment where I know if I have just gained a client or lost one.

-Although we have verified that the credit rating they are reporting is at the optimal range not only to get a pre-approval but to also qualify for down payment help, for some reason, they are paralyzed to make this next move.
+Although we have verified that the credit rating they are currently reporting is at the optimal range not only to get a pre-approval but to also qualify for down payment help if, for some reason, they are paralyzed to make this next move.
 As we talk and unravel their fears, I realized that there are three main issues that get in the way of most buyers mentally.
-The first issue is the concern that it is too good to be true that their credit is good enough, the second is the fear of a large down payment and the third is they just assume the process is going to be difficult or cause a lot of frustration.
+The first issue is the concern that their credit is not good enough, the second is the fear of a large down payment and the third is they just assume the process is going to be difficult or cause a lot of frustration.

 The home buying process has many steps, tasks and requirements and there are many choices buyers have to make that definitely have the potential to keep them awake at night.
 The most common questions and concerns are: Will I lose my EMD?
-Can I trust the real estate professionals that I have hired?
+Can I trust the team I created?
 Are mortgage rates competitive right now?
+Will I find a home in time?
 What will life after the loan be like?
 Admittedly, these are some pretty valid concerns, but I would like to help ease your mind.

 Once you have spoken with a lender and know exactly which areas are causing the most harm, you will be able to come up with the quickest and most efficient way to get your score where it needs to be.
-Also, lenders do not just use the score from one credit bureau, they have a formula for calculating your score and it includes the ratings from all three credit bureaus to make up your mortgage lending credit rating.
-Your mortgage lending credit rating is different from the score you see on credit monitoring sites such as Credit Karma.
+Also, lenders do not just use the score from one credit bureau, they have a formula for calculating your score and it includes the ratings from all three credit bureaus to make up your Mortgage lending credit rating.
+You have to know that your score Mortgage credit rating is different from the score you see on credit monitoring sites such as Credit Karma.
 In fact, your score could already be exactly where you need it to be.
 You will never know until you sit down and discuss with a good lender.

 As mentioned earlier, buying a home can sometimes be intimidating as it requires a lot of decision making right from the start to the finish line.
-These decisions can sometimes be scary and you may be anxious about making an expensive mistake, this is where your Realtor comes in.
-A good Realtor has years of experience that will help them see a problem even before it arises, so that it never becomes a problem for you.
-The best way to have the smoothest home buying process is to hire a realtor that educates you on the process.
+These decisions can sometimes be scary and you may be anxious about making an expensive mistake, this is where your REALTOR comes in.
+A good REALTOR has years of experience that will help them see a problem even before it arises, so that it never becomes a problem for you.
+The best way to have the smoothest home buying process is to hire a REALTOR that educates you on the process.
 With a good understanding of what is expected at each stage of the process, you won’t be afraid to make the necessary move.
-Most Realtors will have a Home Buyer’s Guide that will walk you through the process.
 And knowing what to expect will also help you see the same red flags your agent is looking out for.
 Knowledge is empowering and the more you know, the smoother your transaction will be.
 With proper planning and budgeting, life after the closing can be sweet and comfortable.

 In most cases, home owners pay less than renters and don’t have to worry about their mortgage payments going up each year like rental rates do.
 And if your mortgage payment is greater than or equal to your current rent, remember that each payment to your mortgage is also helping you earn equity in your home that can be liquidated down the line, whereas your rental payments are adding equity to someone else’s investment.
 And if the idea of maintaining a property is a big deal to you, your agent may suggest a condo, which has all the benefits of owning with the conveniences of renting.